scientific-python/learn.scientific-python.org/content/contributors/choosing-a-project.md

 Since so many community members are volunteers, any and all contributions are highly valued.
 Maintainers always want to help, but they are often over-subscribed and may miss notifications or read something and forget to respond.
-If you haven’t heard back from them in a few days, it’s usually safe to give them a friendly ping to check.
+If you haven't heard back from them in a few days, it's usually safe to give them a friendly ping to check.

 ## Learn more about a project